Berkeley r-commands: rcp

 As with the Unix copy command cp, rcp overwrites an existing file of the same name in the target; unlike cp, it provides no mechanism for warning the user before overwriting the target file.
 Like rsh, rcp uses TCP port 514.

 rwho

-Just as the who command lists the users who are logged in to the local Unix system, rwho lists those users who are logged into all multi-user Unix systems on the local network. rwho's daemon, rwhod, maintains a database of the status of Unix systems on the local network.
+Just as the who command lists the users who are logged in to the local Unix system, rwho lists those users who are logged into all multi-user Unix systems on the local network.
+It displays the user name, the name of the host from which the user is connected, and the start date and time of the login session.

+rwho's daemon, rwhod, maintains a database of the status of Unix systems on the local network.
 The daemon and its database are also used by the ruptime program.
+Unlike the finger protocol, rwho does not display information from users' .plan or .project files, such as a user's real name or email address.

 rstat

 rstat returns performance statistics from the kernel.

 ruptime

 Just as the uptime command shows how long a Unix system has been running since the last restart, ruptime requests a status report from all computers on the local network.
 It then returns the uptime report.
 If a computer did not respond within the time limit, then ruptime reports that the system is down.
 This information is tracked and stored by the daemon rwhod, which is also used by the rwho command.